Skip to main content

 A bachelor's degree is normally 4 years and 120 credits, but how long is a master's degree?
 Master's programs typically take anywhere between 1 to 2 years to complete and vary between 30-60 credits, depending on your program.

-When deciding on your master's degree, look into all of the possible options within an MS degree or a Master of Arts (MA) degree, which are generally the two broadest types of master's programs.
+When deciding on your master's degree, look into all of the options within an MS degree or a Master of Arts (MA) degree, which are generally the two broadest types of master's programs.

 There are also more specialized master's programs, such as: